teodevgroup/teo/README.md

 ## Notice

 We're rewriting this as a Rust only ORM.
-Support for Node.js and Python is removed.
+Supports for Node.js and Python are removed.

 ## Introduction

-Teo is a modern server-side ORM for Rust.
+Teo is a modern ORM for Rust.

 ## Highlights & Features

 * High performance
 * Supports MySQL, PostgreSQL, SQLite and MongoDB
 * Easy to use query APIs
-* Auto database migration
+* Incremental database migration
 * Fully asynchronous

 ## Getting started